The Star Thrower Farm apiary is home to thousands of honeybees. We operate a "Bee Safe" farm and use no herbicides or

 world) and will be the lifetime work of approximately 300 bees.

-for the hive during winter when flowers aren't blooming and nectar isn't available.
-Bee keepers only take the honey that the bees
+the hive during winter when flowers aren't blooming and nectar isn't available.
+Bee keepers only take the honey that the bees do not

 " A honeycomb cell has six sides.
 It has been mathematically proven to be the only equal-sided geometric shape to use the least